-Otitis Externa (swimmer’s ear): When a person is exposed to water, there could be an infection in the ear canal and the patient could feel pain and tenderness in the ear resulting from bacterial or fungal infection.
-However if there is severe swelling in the ear canal, conductive hearing loss may occur.
+Otitis Externa, which is otherwise known as Swimmer’s ear, occurs when a person is exposed to water and subsequently experiences an infection in their ear canal.
+Typically, the affected patient will feel pain and tenderness in the ear resulting from bacterial or fungal infection.
+However, if there is severe swelling in the ear canal, conductive hearing loss may occur.

 The presence of foreign bodies such as beads, beans, tips of cotton-tipped applicators in the ear canal can cause itching and pain.

-The growth of benign tumors along the ear canal walls result in narrowing of the ear canal.
+The growth of benign tumors along the ear canal walls results in a narrowing of the ear canal.
 The mass effect of the tumor will then block the transmission of sound in the middle ear.
-Usually cleaning the ear wax will help, however, in rare instances lesions have to be removed surgically.
+Usually, cleaning the ear wax will help; however, in rare instances, lesions have to be removed surgically.

-External auditory canal atresia: At the time of birth, some individuals may be seen with partial or complete malformation of the outer ear.
-The external auditory canal is absent or closed, resulting in conductive hearing loss.
-For some individuals, reconstructing the ear canal surgically will help or devices are fixed to create vibrations in the ear.
+At the time of birth, some individuals may be seen with partial or complete malformation of the outer ear.
+A condition known as external auditory canal atresia occurs when the external auditory canal is absent or closed, resulting in conductive hearing loss.
+For some individuals, surgical reconstruction of the ear canal or the implantations of devices fixed to create vibrations in the ear can improve hearing capabilities.

-When an infection such as a cold produces mucus in the middle ear, most middle-ear infections occur.
-This makes the thin eustachian tube swell or creates a blockage, preventing the mucus from draining, making it easy for the infection to spread in the middle ear.
+When an infection, such as a cold, produces mucus in the middle ear, most middle-ear infections occur.
+This makes the thin eustachian tube swell or creates a blockage, preventing the mucus from draining and making it easy for the infection to spread in the middle ear.

 Otitis media is a condition in which the middle ear is filled up with fluid.
 Acute otitis media is painful and often followed by serous otitis media infection.
 Chronic conditions of otitis media may create damage to the eardrum or middle ear bones.
 Myringotomy surgery helps to treat otitis media.

-Due to infections or trauma, there is a possibility of a perforation in the tympanic membrane.
-Damaged eardrums cannot capture sound vibrations effectively as the middle ear ossicles are damaged in these conditions.
-Surgical treatment of the ossicular chain is beneficial.
+Due to infections or trauma, there is a possibility of perforation in the tympanic membrane.
+Damaged eardrums cannot capture sound vibrations effectively, as the middle ear ossicles are damaged in these conditions.
+Surgical treatment of the ossicular chain is beneficial in these cases.

-Due to abnormal bone remodeling (otosclerosis) in the middle ear, there is disruption in sound traveling from the middle to the inner ear and this results in impaired hearing.
+Due to abnormal bone remodeling (otosclerosis) in the middle ear, there is a disruption in sound traveling from the middle to the inner ear that can result in impaired hearing.
 Women are more prone to this than men and the hearing loss gradually progresses in early adulthood.
 For mild hearing loss, patients can use hearing aids to increase the sound reaching the eardrum.

-Conditions such as cholesteatoma, abnormal skin growth behind the eardrum in the middle ear, may lead to conductive hearing loss.
+Conditions such as cholesteatoma, which is an abnormal skin growth behind the eardrum in the middle ear, may lead to conductive hearing loss.
 Physicians have to perform multiple surgeries to remove the cholesteatoma.
 By repairing the damaged middle ear bones, hearing can be restored.

-There are two windows between the middle and inner ear, oval and round windows, through which sound is transmitted.
+There are two windows between the middle and inner ear, which are known as oval and round windows, respectively, through which sound is transmitted.
 When there is a third window, the acoustic energy from the oval window is shunted and the transmission to the round window is decreased.
-The hair cells receive less acoustic energy and so the perception of the sound is reduced.
+The hair cells receive less acoustic energy, thereby reducing the perception of the sound.